the-tallest-tower/the-tallest-tower.github.io/_posts/2017-05-19-my-stephens-sausage-roll-epiphany.md

 categories: development, games, sausages
 ---

-It is said that after experiencing a creative work of great merit, you will find at the end that you are a different person than when you began.
+It is said that after experiencing a creative work of great merit, you are a different person at the end than you were when you first began.
 I just experienced this, in a game where you roll sausages around with a fork.

 Stephen's Sausage Roll is one of the most challenging, rewarding, and well designed puzzle games I have ever played.
 Go play it before reading on, because I'm about to (slightly) spoil one of the levels.